 Our Fertility Center offers egg and sperm freezing services.
 Frozen egg and sperm are preserved in low enough temperatures to keep them healthy frozen in time to be used at a later date.
 Egg freezing procedure, if succesful, can provide a possibility for female patients to preserve their eggs for a longer period of time.
 Egg freezing, also known as vitrification of eggs is used to preserve fertility in young women who want to delay motherhood, and avoid age-related infertility in the future.
 As women get older, the risk that they'll have trouble conceiving increases.
 Because of that, vitrification is suggested to women who want to wait for motherhood, or don't have partners yet, do not seek a sperm donor, and are worried about their biological clock.
 It is also recommended for female patients who are required to undergo treatments that could negatively impact their fertility, such as chemotherapy and radiotherapy.
 Frozen eggs, once thawed, can be used in IVF and other fertility procedures.
 Egg vitrification also creates a possibility to preserve additional and surplus eggs produced by the patients during the IVF treatment.

-There is also interest in the subject as a method of extending fertility in healthy women, possibly taking away age-related barriers to childbearing.
-Eggs frozen from the younger years, theoretically, could be used years later during IVF treatment, if age-related infertility strikes before the patient is ready to have kids.
+While embryo freezing is the standard fertility preservation procedure, our Fertility Center offers both egg and sperm cryopreservation procedures, depending on our patients' needs.
+Eggs and sperm frozen from the younger years, theoretically, could be used years later during IVF treatment, if age-related infertility strikes before the patient is ready to have kids.

-Sperm can be preserved by freezing and used for treatment at a later time.
-There are various reasons why you may need to freeze your sperm, such as possibility of treatment like chemotherapy which may result in infertility or if you are planning to have a vasectomy.
+Sperm can be preserved by freezing and used for infertility treatment at a later time.
+There are various reasons why the male patient may need to freeze your sperm, such as possibility of treatment like chemotherapy, which may result in infertility, or plans of having a vasectomy in the near future.